krishna-waidande/krishna-waidande.github.io/Email.md

 + Commas **(,)**

-If you pause there is where commas should go.
+If you pause there is where commas should go or you are listing something there should be comma used.

 For example :

 > My best friend, Joe, arrived.

-> Put commas while list like all geographical words like Paris, France.
+> C, C++, Java are my favourite languages.

 > In date octomber 10, 1018

 + Semicolan ;

-Use semicolan when writing a series like Recent Olympic sites are Pune, India; UK, London; US, America.
+Use semicolan when writing a series like Recent Olympic sites are `Pune, India; UK, London; US, America`.

 + Quotatation marks **(" ")**

 > Do not use for emphasis

-> I would "really" like to meet you. ( Do not use)
+`I would "really" like to meet you. ( Do not use)`

 > Use for direct speech only

-> He said, "I wil come with you."
+`He said, "I wil come with you."`

 + Emoticons